A good news article should be clear, concise and effective. This ensures that your research, event or news reaches your target audience.

 - Use meaningful links.
 So not: ‘<u>Click here</u> for more information’, but: ‘Read more about the <u>Archaeology programme</u>’.

-- For an event (like a PhD defence or inaugural lecture), link from your news article to the corresponding item in the calendar, and vice versa.
+- For an event (like a PhD defence or inaugural lecture), link from your news article to the corresponding item in the calendar and vice versa.

-The Final Step: Publishing in the CMS
+The final step: publishing in the CMS

-When publishing, check the details on the right-hand side of the page.
+Before publishing your article, check the details on the right-hand side of the page.

 - When you add people under 'Related researchers', the website will display the default title 'Researchers'.
 Edit this title if not everyone on the list is a researcher (e.g., to 'People involved' or 'Speakers').